rodrigof1307/nata-perp/nata-perp-contracts/README.md

 ## nata-perp-contracts
-Make a brief explanation of the system and how to ccontracts work.
+Make a brief explanation of the system and how to contracts work.

 - Traders can decrease the size of their position and realize a proportional amount of their PnL.
 - Traders can decrease the collateral of their position.